 How to get to the airport from the city centre of Budapest?

 Going to the airport you can use any taxi company, but make sure that you don’t just hail a taxi on the street.
 Have one called or get it through an app – we don’t have Uber in Hungary, but you can use Taxify.
 It will take about 30 minutes to get there, but heavy traffic can make it longer.

 By public transport:

 Take bus 100E from Deák Ferenc square until the airport OR take the M3 metro line until Kőbánya Kispest, and then change to bus 200E.
 Read about tickets above.
 The direct bus takes about 35 minutes, but often it’s very crowded, and sometimes it can’t even take everybody.
 Even if the bus-metro combination is slower (around 50 minutes), we locals prefer this version, because we are definitely not left behind.
-Hopefully the direct bus will run more frequently in the near future.
+(The direct buses will run more frequently from the 18th of May 2018.)
 Whichever option you choose, leave enough time before your flight to get to the airport!

 The bus stop of the 100E direct line at Deák Ferenc square

 Needless to say, change in the city all the forints you have left, or just spend it at the airport, don’t leave big amounts to change there.

 One of our favourite features of the Budapest Airport is the Spar supermarket on the ground floor (arrival level).
 Perfect to buy a last snack or edible souvenir before flying out – the prices are the same as in the city.
 Don’t forget that you can’t take any liquids above 100 ml through security in your hand luggage.

 After the security check you will find of course a duty free shop – they have a nice selection of Hungarian alcoholic drinks (wine, Unicum, pálinka) for a good price, and you can find here the famous Pick salami or foie gras as well.